bogongroverchalet/website/_articles/2017-8-8-visiting-in-winter.md

 The full list of dates is available [here]({{ site.mainsite }}#winter-overview).

-## 2025 Booking dates

-The Bogong Rover Chalet uses a priority bookings system to ensure that the Chalet is available to Rovers and Scouting members before opening to the broader community.

-For 2025 bookings will open on the following dates:

-<b>30th Jan</b> - special supporters <i class='material-icons' title="People who help at working bees and similar supporters.
-We'll contact those affected.">info_outline</i>
-<br /><b>1st Feb</b> - Victorian Rovers and Snow Venture
-<br /><b>4th Feb</b> - Interstate Rovers
-<br /><b>7th Feb</b> - Everyone
-<br /><b>9th Feb</b> - Subsequent bookings allowed <i class='material-icons' title='Before this date you can only book in for a single week.
-After this date anyone can book into as many additional weeks as they like.'>info_outline</i>

-## 2025 Prices

-### 2025 Early bird (before March 31)

-**Special for 2025: $50 discount to Rovers under the age of 19 as at 1st October 2025!
-Help us spread the word!**

- - Current Rover $425
- - Scout Movement Member $530
- - Non Movement Member (i.e. everyone else) $625
- - Venturers, please see our online bookings pages for prices

-_If you already have a parking pass for the season for Falls Creek please contact our bookings team._

 ## Everyone's welcome

 The Bogong Rover Chalet is available to members of the Scout Association and the